jon-bit/forbidden-knowledge-revealed/README.md

 - Must support a good cause

 ### Ranking
-:red_circle: = Not recommended for new users/n
+:red_circle: = Not recommended for new users

 :yellow_circle: = Recommended only for certain people and scenarios

-:green_circle:	= Recommended for new users/n
+:green_circle:	= Recommended for new users

 :small_red_triangle:	= improved from a earlier version of the forbidden knowledge

 :small_red_triangle_down: = worse from a earlier version of the forbidden knowledge

 :black_circle:	= Not tested(No Comment)

 ## TV